-Kvinna till Kvinna has supported women’s rights in Liberia since 2010 and officially opened its country office in 2011.
-After the women’s movement played a substantial part in ending the country’s two civil wars, there was little participation from women in positions of power, businesses, or government.
+Kvinna till Kvinna has supported women’s rights in Liberia since 2010 and opened its country office in 2011.
+Liberia’s women’s movement played a key role in ending the country’s civil wars and advancing peace.
+But decades later, women and girls continue to face major barriers to equality.

 Together with our partner organisations in Liberia, we: